Xena,

 mercenary.
 The war zone between her

-homeland Nasheen and Chenja so filled with the remnants of nuclear, biological,
+homeland Nasheen and Chenja is so filled with the remnants of nuclear, biological,

-and chemical residue, any deserting soldier trying to sneak back into Nasheen
+and chemical warfare, any deserting soldier trying to sneak back into Nasheen

-is caught and killed by Nyx and other bel dame assassins, a severed head the
+is caught and killed by Nyx and other bel dame assassins.
+A severed head is the

 and society.
-Asked by the queen one day
+Nyx is asked by the queen one day

-to run a black ops mission that just might bring an end to the war, Nyx crosses
+to run a black ops mission that just might bring an end to the war.
+She crosses

-the border into the enemy’s territory with her team of operatives and there, at
+the border into enemy territory with her team of operatives and there, at

 times with only her strength and will to rely upon, comes face to face with the